islandora-deprecated/claw_vagrant/README.md

 ## Introduction

-The is a development environment virtual machine for the Islandora and Fedora 4 project.
+The is a development environment virtual machine for Islandora CLAW.
 It should work on any operating system that supports VirtualBox and Vagrant.

 N.B.
 This virtual machine **should not** be used in production.